Exploring how technology influences young people

 (source: British Children Feel Sad without the Internet – The Telegraph’)

-Technology now significantly influences how children interact, communicate, and form friendships.
-While I enjoy using technology, I balance it with other (non-tech) activities.
-This article made me uneasy about children’s emotional dependencey upon the internet.
+Technology has a huge impact on how children interact, communicate, and form friendships.
+While I enjoy using technology, as an adult I have learned to balance it with other (non-tech) activities.
+When I read the Telegraph article, I have to admit it made me feel uneasy that children’s emotional dependencey upon the internet had this effect.

 The Real World vs. The Digital World

-When kids spend extended periods in front of screens, they connect mainly with the digital world.
-This could hinder their emotional connections with real people, limiting them to interactions through screens.
-The pros are that children can widen their friends circle using technology, yet in this research, The Pew Research Centre found 26% of interviewed young people confirm they have fallen out with a friend due to something that has happened online.
+When kids are in extended periods in front of screens, their focus is the digital world.
+Could this impact on their emotional connections with real people?
+The positive aspect is that they can have a bigger friends circle using technology, yet The Pew Research Centre found 26% of interviewed young people confirm they have fallen out with a friend due to something that has happened online.

-During the COVID-19 lockdowns, technology played a crucial role in keeping people connected.
+During pandemic lockdowns, technology played a crucial role in helping everyone stay connected.
 With social distancing measures in place, the internet became a lifeline for maintaining relationships, working from home, and accessing education.
 Video calls, social media, and online communities helped bridge the gap created by physical separation, highlighting the internet’s essential role in our lives.

-However, this increased reliance on technology also underscored the lack of human connection with other children that influenced the mental and emotional development of young people.
+However, this reliance on technology also impacted upon the lack of human connection with other children that is crucial for their mental and emotional development.

 “My five year old daughter is an only child and she has been badly affected by lack of socialising with other children since lockdown.
 She is far less cheerful and motivated than she was before this isolation.
 She especially looks for video games with other children to watch or pretend, which she used not to do.
 Her sleep has also become disturbed.”